 How it works

-By clicking on a SharePoint search result, the assistant will open a slightly enhanced document view that shows the content from the corresponding SharePoint page.
-If that page is very long and requires a lot of scrolling inside the document view, you can open the original page in SharePoint by clicking on the link below the document title.
+Clicking on a SharePoint result will show you an improved view of the content.
+If the page is long and needs scrolling, you can open the original page in SharePoint by clicking the link below the document title.

 What can be searched

 Due to the Microsoft Graph API limitations, we cannot search and retrieve all SharePoint content types.